How to Defrost Chicken

 How Long to Thaw Chicken in Microwave?

 Otherwise, you can thaw your chicken in the microwave but it will require some attention on your part.
-Set the microwave to defrost, and check every few minutes to see when it is thawed properly.
+Set the microwave to defrost, and check every few minutes to see when it is defrosted properly.
 Move the chicken around in the microwave, especially if you don’t have a rotating tray.
 Even if you are super vigilant, often the thinner parts of the chicken will start to cook a bit while the thicker parts are still thawing, so it’s not the ideal method for defrosting.